discindo/discindo-org/content/post/2023-02-26-set-an-r-based-aws-function-to-run-on-a-schedule/index.en.md

   - checked the AWS logs to confirm it executes at the correct times, and
   - cleaned up our AWS environment.

-I hope you found this tutorial useful, and that it will motivate you to try the `r2lambda` package.
+I hope you found this tutorial useful, and that it will motivate you to try the `{r2lambda}` package.
+It is available on [GitHub](https://github.com/discindo/r2lambda) and can be installed with `remotes::install_github`.
 I am looking for feedback on whether or not the workflows from `r2lambda` are working for other people -- not many have tried it so far.
-It would also be very interesting to hear suggestions on how to improve the interface, what features to add, what additional documentation to include, and so on.
+I am also interested in suggestions on how to improve the interface, what features to add, what additional documentation to include, and so on.
 Try it and share your experience!